 “The teddy bears are so special – they can be shared with mum, dad, siblings, and other family members.
 We want them to have the connection early on, to give them more time.
 Having the Sonicaid is such an incredible blessing.
 Parents have the gift of not only memory making, but being able to hear their baby at every opportunity.”

-Sara, Maria and the Derian House Team are now expanding services to include breast milk donation and wider referral access.
+Sara, Maria, the Derian House and Forget Me Not Teams are now expanding services to include breast milk donation and wider referral access.
 With midwives now embedded in hospices across the country, a growing network is forming—bringing compassionate, personalised care to families when they need it most.

 Derian House Children’s Hospice support families by providing respite and end-of-life care to more than 400 babies, children and young people across the North-West of the UK.
 Beyond perinatal care, the Derian Team look after children and young people up until their 26th birthday offering palliative care, respite stays, day care, holidays and end of life support.